 This morning I had the pleasure of visiting a structure that most people don’t even know exists – despite part of it being quite famous.

-The bit most people will have seen, is the famous Albert Memorial in London’s Hyde Park.
+The bit most people will have seen is the famous Albert Memorial in London’s Hyde Park.

 What people do not know about – is what is underneath!

 The actual area was fairly flat originally, and a large concrete foundation was excavated.
-This is some 17 foot deep and I leart today that the sandy spoil was used as landscaping around Hyde Park.
+This is some 17 foot deep and I learnt today that the sandy spoil was used as landscaping around Hyde Park.
 On top of the concrete base, a large brick “undercroft” was constructed to support the memorial itself.

-The brickwork comprises of a staggering 868 arches which butress the central column supporting the memorial.
+The brickwork comprises of a staggering 868 arches which buttress the central column supporting the memorial.
 The outside is lain with marble steps directly onto the brickwork, with no waterproofing.
 Surprisingly, little water gets into the undercroft, although it is damp and some water damage can be seen.
 Quite a bit of repointing was done during the huge restoration of the memorial, but the structure is still shockingly clean for something which has stood for over a hundred years.

 The brickwork is very high quality, and I understand the comments in the archives which noted how the people of the time would admire the foundations almost as a “building in its own right”.

 Below is a couple of line drawings which show a side image of the memorial structure: